smaht-dac/pipelines-docs/DOCS/ANALYSIS/Long-Read_RNA-seq_Kinnex/5_Annotation.md

 # Read Annotation

-In this step, the pipeline annotates individual Full Length Non Chimeric (FLNC) reads with the isoform-level classifications generated in the previous step.
+In this step, the pipeline annotates individual Full Length Non Chimeric (FLNC) reads with the isoform-level classification generated in the previous step.
 This allows downstream analyses to trace high-confidence isoforms back to the specific supporting reads.

-The annotation is performed using a custom in-house script that lifts isoform classifications (e.g., known, novel, antisense) to the read level.
+The annotation is performed using a custom in-house script that lifts isoform classification to the read level.

 ## Annotation Tags